 However, this view is not universally shared, and other experts do not recommend repeat or serial brain MRIs for patients with MS who are clinically stable on treatment.

-Refractory disease — Some patients with RRMS have disease activity that is refractory to initial disease-modifying therapy with interferon beta (IFNB) drugs or glatiramer acetate.
+Refractory disease — Some patients with relapsing-remitting multiple sclerosis (RRMS) have disease activity that is refractory to initial disease-modifying therapy with interferon beta (IFNB) drugs or glatiramer acetate.
 In this situation, we suggest the following options:

 For patients with RRMS who are poor responders to IFNB agents, glatiramer, natalizumab, and methylprednisolone, and who develop accumulating disability despite therapy, we suggest the following options: